 There are options available, such as purchasing mortgage default insurance from a private provider, or choosing an uninsured mortgage instead if possible.
 Canada Guaranty and Sagen (formerly Genworth) both provide mortgage insurance in Canada.

 MCAP Financial Corporation was the first Mortgage Finance Company in Canada.
 Now with over $100 billion in assets, MCAP is also one of Canada’s largest MFCs.
 MCAP offers plenty of flexible mortgage offerings, with terms ranging from one to ten years and amortizations from five to up to 30 years.
-A second mortgage is also offered, with up to 95% loan-to-value for purchasing a secondary residence, and 80% LTV for refinancing.
+They also offer second mortgages with up to 95% loan-to-value for purchasing a secondary residence and 80% LTV for refinancing.

 First National Financial was the second MFC in Canada and is now Canada’s largest.
 When it’s time to renew, First National makes it easy by simplifying it into three steps: review, sign, and submit it electronically.
 Alternative mortgage solutions are offered through the Excalibur program to those with a bad credit score or for those who are self-employed.
 The Excalibur program is only available in Ontario.